MattGrayYes/TrainMapper/README.md

 # Train Mapper
+Show the route of a train schedule on a map.

 This takes a UK National Rail service UID and generates a URL for signal.eu.org, with the train's calling points as waypoints on the map.

 This is still a first proof of concept that I'm playing with.
 Don't expect it to work amazingly well.